 Connected – Does the person have enough history with you that they know the things that are important to you and understand your personality, strengths, and quirks?
 In a different sense, you may want someone connected to an industry, company, or discipline that you want to enter.

 Experienced on the job – How diverse is the mentor’s experience across companies, verticals, and disciplines?
 Does she have good business sense in general?
 Can he see big-picture issues?

 Other Traits to Consider

 Specialization – Are you seeking to build knowledge in a particular business domain?
 If so, how knowledgeable is the mentor in the discipline and sub-discipline you are interested in learning?
-Human resources, for example, is a very broad field, with many important, technically distinct specialty areas like compensation, employee relations, benefits, and performance management, to name a few.
+Human resources, for example, is a vast field, with many technically distinct specialties like compensation, employee relations, benefits, and performance management, to name a few.
 How well versed is the person in the area in which you want to grow?

-Experienced in life – Do they have life experience that may be valuable to you and are they near enough to that experience to give good counsel?
-If you’re a working mother returning to the workforce for the first time and you want to know how to balance a new baby and your job, another working mom a few years ahead of you will be more valuable than a working mom with teenagers.
+Experienced in life – Do they have life experience that may be valuable to you, and are they near enough to that experience to give competent counsel?
+For example, if you’re a working mother returning to the workforce for the first time, you might want advice on how to balance your new baby and your job.
+Another working mom a few years ahead of you may have better insight than one with teenagers.

 On a desirable career path – Does the person have a work history and career trajectory that you want to emulate to some degree?

-Possessing appropriate interests and background – Depending on your goals, you might seek a mentor with similar interest or background or divergent interests and background.
+Possessing appropriate interests and background – Depending on your goals, you might seek a mentor with similar or divergent interests and experiences.

 - What are you looking to get out of our mentoring relationship?
-Your mentor has certain needs you must meet for the experience to be valuable to him or her.
+Your mentor has individual needs you must meet for the experience to be valuable to him or her.